LIKHITHA2k6/LIKHITHA2k6/README.md

 "I am in my second year of a Bachelor's program in Computer Science and Engineering at Channabasaveshwara Institute of Technology

-"In first year,I earned certifications from Next Wave and Cisco Networking Academy."
+In my first year, I earned certifications from:

+SkillUp by Simplilearn, powered by Google Cloud – Google Cloud Computing Foundations

+NextWave – Career Essentials in Generative AI

+Cisco Networking Academy – Python Essentials 1

 ## 🌐 Socials: